Raspberry Rhubarb Almond Bars (Gluten Free + Paleo)

 These Gluten-Free Paleo Raspberry Rhubarb Almond Bars have a crisp almond flour crust topped with soft almond frangipane, fresh raspberries, and tart rhubarb.
 This simple recipe is Paleo, gluten free + refined sugar free.

-That paste is spread over the crust, which is then adorned with lemon-scented rhubarb slices and bright raspberries.
+You’ll spread the dairy-free frangipane paste over the crust.
+Then, adorn it with lemon-scented rhubarb slices and bright raspberries.
 In the oven, the almond filling puffs up around the fruit, which softens and melts into the filling.
-The crust firms up and forms a crisp bottom.
+The crust firms up and forms a crisp, yet tender bottom.

 The resulting bar is a bite of pure Spring perfection!
 The rhubarb and raspberry are both bright, tart flavors, and the sweet frangipane almond filling balances them beautifully.
 The crust provides the perfect amount of crunchy contrast.

-I also sprinkled a teensy bit of totally-not-Paleo powdered sugar on top of the bars, but that was mostly for aesthetics.
+I also sprinkled a teensy bit of powdered sugar on top of the bars for aesthetics.
 It won’t affect the taste to leave it off if you want to avoid the refined sugar entirely, but it was also only about 1 tablespoon of powdered sugar for all the bars, so I wasn’t too concerned.
-You do you – they’re beautiful with or without the powdered sugar!
+They’re beautiful with or without the powdered sugar!

 - Prep Time: 15 minutes